untitaker/hyperlink/README.md

 ```

 ## Options

+When invoked without options, `hyperlink` only checks for 404s of internal
+links.
+However, it can do more.

 * `-j/--jobs`: How many threads to spawn for parsing HTML.
 By default
   `hyperlink` will attempt to saturate your CPU.